Updated: Nov 18

 “…they (Americans) show with complacency how an enlightened regard for themselves constantly prompts them to assist one another and inclines them willingly to sacrifice a portion of their time and property to the welfare of the state.”

 More recently, global businesses have given more emphasis to the TODAY / FUTURE tradeoff with an eye toward business SUSTAINABILITY.
 For example, the "Statement on the Purpose of a Corporation" (The Business Roundtable, 1997) explicitly commits to a long-term business investment framework.

 TODAY - This is where professional services consultants are utilized to deliver a particular service.
 I will use the word "consultant" broadly, to mean consultants, lawyers, doctors, or any individual delivering a professional service.
 This could be many different services but is essentially based on some existing and practiced methodology that is tailored to meet the current client's need.
 It is very likely the majority of the consultant team has previously delivered this service.
 Most professional services firms are organized as "practices" which literally means they are practiced at delivering the service.
 The firm will make money as the difference between the consultants' bill rate and salary.
 Hence, this is why the "people as a raw material-based direct cost" analogy makes sense.

 The MIX - Getting the TODAY / FUTURE investment mix correct is so important.
-Think of TODAY like paying rent.
+Think of TODAY as paying rent.
 This is how the firm pays bills today.
 Think of the FUTURE as how the firm will create revenue tomorrow.
 If a firm doesn't invest enough in the FUTURE they will get caught flat-footed when tomorrow comes.
 If they invest too much in the FUTURE, they may not be able to make rent TODAY.
 The graphic shows a solution investment approach, which requires taking existing talent that could be working on TODAY services and diverting them to FUTURE solution development.

 In particular, step 3 envisages a formal investment or capital planning process.
 This process marries objective investment information with the professional judgment of senior professional services leaders.
 The optimal investment process outcome includes: